-On the other hand, the Accounting Planning Unit is responsible for analysing the EU-IFRS regulations that might have a significant impact on financial statements and for reporting to the Naturgy management affected by any such regulatory changes.
+On the other hand, the Accounting Planning Unit is responsible for analysing the EU-IFSR regulations that might have a significant impact on financial statements and for reporting to the Naturgy management affected by any such regulatory changes.
 It is also entrusted with the task of resolving questions regarding the account entry of specific transactions that may be considered by those responsible for Naturgy financial reporting.

 F.4.2.
-Mechanisms for the capture and preparation of financial information with uniform formats, applied and used by all units of the company or the group, used to support the main financial statements and the notes, as well as the information set out in detail on the ICFR.
+Mechanisms for the capture and preparation of financial information with uniform formats, applied and used by all units of the company of the group, used to support the main financial statements and the notes, as well as the information set out in detail on the ICFR.

-The complete economic-financial management model of Naturgy guarantees that the administrative and accounting processes are uniform by means of centralising the administrative transactional and accounting processes and in Economic-Financial Shared Services Centres (CSCs) and the accounting in the Corporate Accounting of Businesses the use of SAP as a support system in the majority of the companies which form part of the group.
+The complete economic-financial management model of Naturgy guarantees that the administrative and accounting processes are uniform by means of centralising the administrative transactional and accounting processes and in Economic-Financial Shared Services Centres (CSCs) and the accounting processes in the Administration and Operational Monitoring of the Business units; as well as the use of SAP as a support system in the majority of the companies which form part of the group.
 The other companies which do not use SAP are obliged to follow the criteria established by the group to ensure that such processes are uniform.

-The most important features of the aforesaid model are as follows:
+The most important features of the aforesaid model are as follows;